Hanno R. Ellenbogen Citizenship Award: Twelfth - Wesley Clark, Jiří Dienstbier and Andrés Pastrana

-Financial Part Donated To Jiřina Dienstbierová
+Financial component donated to Jiřina Dienstbierová

-The financial part of Jiří Dienstbier's award was donated to fund the design and publishing of a new book, "Jiří Dienstbier – rozhlasový zpravodaj."
+The financial component of Jiří Dienstbier's award was donated to fund the design and publishing of a new book, "Jiří Dienstbier – rozhlasový zpravodaj."

-Thirteenth - Wesley Clark, Jiří Dienstbier and Andrés Pastrana
+Thirteenth – Wesley Clark, Jiří Dienstbier and Andrés Pastrana

 Andrés Pastrana was President of Colombia from 1998-2002.
 As a lawyer and journalist, Pastrana had been dedicated to fighting corruption and the Colombian drug trade that lies at the root of his country's civil conflict already before he became president.
 As President he was determined to solve the armed conflict - through negotiation rather than force.
 While Colombia has not found peace to this day, its army found itself in a much better position to face the major guerrilla organizations after Pastrana's term.
 During his administration Colombia regained the support of the international community that previously had turned its back on it and the country gained economic support and military aid.
 At the same time he left Colombia's guerrilla organizations politically undermined with Colombians regarding them as terrorists rather than freedom fighters.

-Fourteenth - Věra Čáslavská
+Fourteenth – Věra Čáslavská

 Věra Čáslavská won seven Olympic gold medals before she was forced into retirement and for many years was denied the right to travel, work and attend sporting events following her protest against the Soviet-led occupation of Czechoslovakia in 1968.
 A signatory of The Two Thousand Words manifesto, Čáslavská was known for her outspoken support of the Czechoslovak democratization movement.
 At the 1968 Olympics in Mexico City she quietly looked down and away while the Soviet national anthem was played during medal ceremonies.
 Her subtle but highly public and widely understood protest resulted in her becoming a persona non grata in the new regime.

-Financial Part Donated to Primary School in Černošice
+Financial component donated to the primary school in Černošice

-The financial part of Věra Čáslavská was donated to eight hundred children, and to support construction of a sports hall at Primary School in Černošice.
+The financial component of Věra Čáslavská's award was donated to eight hundred children, and to support construction of a sports hall at Primary School in Černošice.

-Fifteenth - Iva Drápalová
+Fifteenth – Iva Drápalová

 Iva Drápalová refused to cooperate with the StB, the Communist secret police, even when she and her family were threatened.
 In 1968 she started working for the Associated Press bureau in Prague when, following the crushing of the Prague Spring, nobody else wanted the job.
 Initially she only agreed to help out as a translator for one week.
 Two year's later she had become AP's Prague correspondent.
 After she retired in 1988 she was a translator at Velvet Revolution press conferences and later she worked as a consultant for the L.A.
 Times.

-Financial Part Donated to Štěpán Ripka
+Financial component donated to Štěpán Ripka

 The financial part of Iva Drápalová was given to Štěpán Ripka as the recipient of the monetary part of her award. Štěpán Ripka is a social researcher and policy analyst who studies Roma communities, advises the Open Society Institute and the Czech Government he also chairs the Platform for Social Housing and pursues a PhD in social anthropology at Charles University in Prague.